 Longer answer - Making extra repayments onto a personal loan can help bring you closer to making an early exit from the loan.
 By completing your personal loan repayments ahead of the scheduled term, you may be able to ultimately pay less total interest on your loan, for a cheaper deal overall.
 So far, so good.

 - These fees tend to be more common on fixed rate personal loans where you're expected to stick to a fixed repayment schedule, though they are sometimes present in variable rate loan deals too.

-Secured or unsecured personal loans?
+Secured or unsecured personal loans: what's cheaper?

+On average, secured personal loans are the cheaper or more cost-effective choice.
 If you already own a car, or have equity in property, you may be able to guarantee your personal loan against the value of your asset.
 These secured personal often have lower interest rates due to their reduced lender risk, allowing you to enjoy cheaper loan repayments.

 If you don't have access to an asset with enough value to secure your personal loan, or if you'd rather not risk potentially losing your asset if you're unable to make your loan repayments, there is the option of an unsecured personal loan.

 Compare cheap personal loans